Required Course Tools

 - Terminal Emulator/Shell

-Use a device that's a "real computer" (as opposed to a tablet or phone).
+Use a device that's a "real computer" (as opposed to a tablet) first.
 Web development and programming is about text, and tablets are generally bad at text.
 I believe the Microsoft Surface should be fine; I'm pretty skeptical of everything else.

 The key here is that it should handle (programming type) text well, but it should NOT be an advanced IDE (Integrated Development Environment) just yet.
 A good rule of thumb; if it writes anything FOR YOU (auto-complete), it should not be used.
 But "syntax highlighting" is okay.
 Some examples:

 (Some of the following have plug-ins or add-ons that will enable auto-complete.
 Please do not activate those features, yet.)